-Due at beginning of class on Tuesday, Nov 23, 2004
+Due at beginning of class on Thursday, March 3, 2005

-- 1. Go to http://babelfish.altavista.com, a site which allows you to type in text and translate it into another language.
-You can also backtranslate, i.e., translate back into the original language, by copying and pasting.
+- 1. (30 points) Go to http://babelfish.altavista.com, a site which allows you to type in text and translate it into another language.
+By copying and pasting you can also backtranslate, i.e., translate back into the original language.
 To answer the following questions, you will have to come up with your own examples to defend your answers. - (a) Do you think this site uses a transformer system or a transfer system?
-Why? - (b) How deep do you think the grammatical analysis is, and why do you think so?
-I.e., Is the system using morphological analysis?
-Does it proceed word by word or is the whole sentence taken into account in a syntactic analysis?
+Provide explicit arguments for your answer, including examples illustrating your points. - (b) How deep do you think the grammatical analysis is, and why do you think so?
+Include at least the following in your answer: - i.
+Is the system using morphological analysis? - ii.
+Does it proceed word by word or is the whole sentence taken into account in a syntactic analysis? - iii.
 Is there evidence of a semantic or discourse analysis?